 I downloaded the app about a week ago and signed up straight away after knowing that there is an ongoing attractive promotion for new users.
-New sign-ups will be issued one free Apple share along with $30 cash coupon to trade with, provided that they deposited at least SDG 2,700 or USD 2000 into their Moomoo trading account.
+New sign-ups will be issued free Apple share along with a $30 cash coupon to trade with, provided that they deposited at least SDG 2,700 or USD 2000 into their Moomoo trading account.
 I did just that and the money was deposited right into the trading account within minutes.
 Now, that was fast!
 With the cash in my account, I can start to buy and sell stocks.

 Once I’ve started trading US stocks on Moomoo, I knew this was probably the best decision made this year.
 This app is so user-friendly and easy to use.
-It may seem complicating after a while but once you get used to the user interface, it is actually very easy to navigate around.
+It may seem to complicate after a while but once you get used to the user interface, it is actually very easy to navigate around.
 I’m actually quite keen on doing a video tutorial on how to use the app but I probably have to play around with it for a while more so stay tuned!

 Here’s why I enjoy using Moomoo trading app.